Plan a Class Reunion

-Reunion activities were combined with a group of Mont Alto alumni from 1954-55.
-As part of the reunion, the alumni toured the campus’ new baseball filed and arboretum and were entertained with a dendrology quiz.
-They also took a trip to Gettysburg where they visited President Eisenhower’s farm and enjoyed the documentary, A New Birth of Freedom, while touring Gettysburg’s new visitor center.
+Reunion activities were combined with a group of Mont Alto alumni from 1954-1955.
+As part of the reunion, the alumni toured the campus’ new baseball field and arboretum and were entertained with a dendrology quiz.
+They also took a trip to Gettysburg, where they visited President Eisenhower’s farm and enjoyed the documentary, A New Birth of Freedom, while touring Gettysburg’s new visitor center.

 At the welcome dinner and arboretum ceremony, two arboretum commemorative trees ($1,000 each) were dedicated in honor of:

 John I. Zerbe '51– donated by his classmate Oscar Tissue.